dhowai/portfolio-4-meme-blog/README.md

         -   No Particular color scheme was used due to the nature of user's will be adding their own images as posts.
 Therefore a simple white background is used with a bootstrap dark for the nav-bar and footer to contrast each other.

     -   ### Imagery
-        -   Majority of images used in the site will come from users post and thir profile images.
+        -   The majority of images used in the site will come from users post and their profile images.
 These images will be stored in a cloudinary account.
 The other images used for example in the login page are taken from Unsplash.

 [Back to Top](#table-of-contents)